-A void big rectangular frames and ones with sharp, angular edges because they don’t help with stronger prescription lenses.
+Avoid big rectangular glasses and ones with sharp, angular edges because they don’t help with stronger prescription lenses.
 The further you get away from the focal point on a lens, the thicker the lens will be and more distortion will exist.

-A smaller oval frame can be a great choice because it reduces thickness and distortion that is typically seen at the edges in a larger width frame.
+A smaller oval glasses can be a great choice because it reduces thickness and distortion that is typically seen at the edges in a larger width frame.

 Here are some frames with a smaller lens area that work well with a strong lens:

 2. Rounder Frames Help Disguise a Strong Prescription

 Rounder frames are also a good pick if you have a strong prescription because many round glasses have a smaller lens width meaning a thinner lens.
 Remember – the wider the frame, there will be more of a tendency for the lenses to stick out and be more noticeable.

 Look at some of our best small round frames for high prescription glasses:

 3. Choose Plastic Frames Over Metal – Less of the Lens Will Stick Out

 While you may think that you will want thinner frames, thick er plastic frames actually help you hide the thickness of the lenses better than other materials.